 2Checkout supports recurring billing (auto-renewal) for subscriptions acquired with Purchase Orders.
 The 2Checkout system performs automatic recurrent charges for subscriptions purchased with POs for which customers finalized the payment using credit cards, Direct Debit or PayPal.
 Important: Shoppers can use Purchase Orders to manually renew their subscriptions.

-- The shopper selects Purchase Order as a payment method when placing the order.
+- The shopper selects the Purchase Order as a payment method when placing the order.
 Customers using Purchase Orders (POs) as the payment method during the ordering process have the option of setting identifiers for their orders designed to track and manage purchases in their own system.
 The Shopper reference number or Internal PO Number entered during the ordering process will be included in:

 - The invoice generated once the order is approved